jratzenboeck/jratzenboeck-blog/_posts/2017-07-29-blogging-like-a-hacker.md

 As you can see in the root directory there is a file `_config.yml` which contains all the global configuration for your blog.
 Here you can specify things like the title, author, description or url of your site.
 The Jekyll generator already provides for you the important and most basic properties.
-You are free to define further customer variables which can be used in your markup later on.
+You are free to define further custom variables which can be used in your markup later on.
 An example therefore are the different contact details (eg.: Email, Github, Facebook) in my blog which I don't have to repeat when using it at different places in my markup.
 I will tell you how these variables can be used if you read on.